-If you need to list a closing, please email it to firstname.lastname@example.org and email@example.com or call our newsroom at (256) 534-7226.
-Please note – we only check this closings email account during severe weather.
-If this is a closing during a non-severe weather event, please email firstname.lastname@example.org or call our newsroom at (256) 534-7226.
+If you need to list a closing, please email it to firstname.lastname@example.org or call our newsroom at (256) 534-7226.
+Please note – we only check the closings email account during severe weather.
+If this is a closing during a ‘non-severe weather event,’ please email email@example.com or call our newsroom at (256) 534-7226.

 If you are reporting a closing for a school system or large business (200 or more employees), you will need our password.
 If you do not currently have our password, please contact our newsroom through the phone number above or email firstname.lastname@example.org to obtain it.